Why Your Training Scores Are Lying to You (And How to Measure What Actually Changes)

 This is the level the CFO cares about.
 Revenue, retention, CSAT scores, error rates, promotion readiness, and time-to-productivity for new hires.
 The business outcomes the training was designed to influence.

-Most Indian companies have never connected a training program to a business outcome.
+Most Indian companies have never connected a training programme to a business outcome.

 And this is where Ananya found herself, sitting in front of her CFO with no answer.